NavisCarrierSolutions/MACS3.API.Services/README.md

 ## Quick Start: Explore the services through RESTful APIs

-To quickly explore the APIs you may use [Swagger](swagger.md) or [Postman](postman.md).
+To quickly explore the APIs you may follow our [Swagger](swagger.md) or [Postman](postman.md) guide.

 While Swagger has got the benefit of having the service-documentation integrated right at your fingertips, experienced users may prefer to use Postman as exploration-tool.
 Postman is the most-used REST Client worldwide and gives you maximum flexibility and unlimited options.

 ## Advanced: Integrate the services into your solution